HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Evaluation

 \section{Evaluation}

-We have implemented our HACCLE framework in Scala.
-To assess our framework, we present three experiments.
-The first focuses on Harpoon and HIR programming languages; the second focuses on the optimization of scalar multiplications; the third focuses on our support of indexing to arrays at secret indices.
+This section presents three case studies to assess our framework focusing on Harpoon and HIR, optimizing scalar multiplication, and support for indexing arrays with secrets, respectively.
 For simplicity, the test program uses plaintext values instead of obtaining them at runtime.
-We conducted our experiments on a single Ubuntu 18.04 LTS machine of 16 GB RAM with 8 Intel Core i7 Processors.
+We conducted our experiments on a machine with 8 Intel Core i7 processors and 16 GB RAM that runs Ubuntu 18.04 LTS.